 However, they are hunters, and they will prey on small animals such as rabbits, squirrels, and birds.

-So, if your cat is outdoors and unprotected, there is a risk that the bobcat could attack it.
+So, if your cat is outdoors and unprotected, there is a risk that the bobcat could attack and eat it.

 The best way to protect your pet is to keep it indoors or to provide it with a safe outdoor space that the bobcat can’t access.